Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions

 \section{Proof of invariance}

-In the following, for the special case $L\cap V=\emptyset$, we will show that the numbers $\mathcal {I}$ (in particular, $\mathscr{RN}$) are invariants, provided $L$ is orientable and dim$L\le 3$, if $L$ is nonorientable, we suppose that ${\rm dim}L=2$ and the number of boundary marked points satisfy some additional conditions.
+In the following, we will show that the numbers $\mathcal {I}$ (in particular, $\mathscr{RN}$) are invariants, provided $L$ is orientable and dim$L\le 3$, if $L$ is nonorientable, we suppose that ${\rm dim}L=2$ and the number of boundary marked points satisfy some additional conditions.